 Keys will be provided upon move-in.
-All additional locks, keys and lock changes must be installed by our preferred locksmith.
+If additional locks, keys and lock changes are required, we prefer that they are installed by our preferred locksmith.
 A fee is charged for this service and is billed as an extra service.
-No additional locks will be allowed on any door without written permission of landlord.
 All key and lock requests should be submitted using the Angus work order system.
-There is a charge for damaged or lost access cards.